ta-david-yu/DYEngine/README.md

     ```
 3. Build the project with the following command:
     ```shell
-    - cmake --build "build" --target Sandbox_Editor # or Sandbox
+    - cmake --build "build" --target Sandbox_Editor
     ```
-4. Copy the correct SDL2 dll from DYEngine/extern/SDL2 folder into the executable folder based on your target architecture.
-For instance if you are building for x64, then you copy the dll file in `DYEngine\extern\SDL2\MSVC\lib\x64`.
-5. Run the executable and you will see the Sandbox app running properly.
+4. Run the executable and you will see the Sandbox app running properly.

 ## Library Dependencies (included in the project)
 ### DYEngine